Sentences Which Cannot Be Changed into Passive Voice

 He bought a book.

-On the other hand, intransitive verbs do not require object in the sentence and can give complete meaning without an object in the sentence.
-For instance, laugh, sleep, run, are some intransitive verbs.
+On the other hand, intransitive verbs do not require an object and can convey complete meaning on their own.
+For example, laugh, sleep, and run are intransitive verbs:

 He laughs.